-Put some thought into how your product or service might be useful to your customers over the holidays.
-Could it make a great gift, be handy on someone’s trip away, or help them to achieve a New Year’s resolution?
-This can help you decide your message and how to market it.
+To get the ball rolling, consider how your offering might be useful at this time of year: could it make a great gift, be handy on a trip away, or help achieve a New Year’s resolution?
+This can help you craft the right messaging for your value proposition.

-- Invite loyal customers (as well as a plus-one) to an invite-only shopping day where you offer a discount for purchases made that day.
-This can help expand your customer base as well as boost sales.
-Create a holiday-themed promotion with a different offer each day leading up to Christmas.
-Market it through email, in-store or on your website to stay front of mind with your customers.
+- Create a holiday-themed promotion with a different offer each day leading up to Christmas.
+Market it through email, in-store or on your website to stay front of mind with your customers

 - Offer free or thoughtful extras with purchases, like gift wrapping or shipping discounts for large orders

 - Don’t forget Boxing Day.
 Even after the many online sales events and Christmas itself, customers still love a post-holidays bargain.
 Consider bundle offers, or with-purchase offers to clear your remaining stock or secure future appointments for your services